-The Carnegie Vanguard building is open 7:30 a.m. -4:30 p.m.
+The Carnegie Vanguard building is open 7:30 a.m. - 4:30 p.m.
 The building must be vacated by 4:30 p.m.
-Exceptions include students involved in authorized activities under the direct supervision of a CVHS employee or sponsor.
+Exceptions include students involved in authorized activities under the direct supervision of a CVHS employee.
 Ensure that transportation is arranged, and students are picked-up by 4:30 p.m. when the main office closes.
-Back-up plans should be considered.
 Students are not authorized to admit anyone to the building.